 If you are like me you have access to multiple copies of Scripture.
 There are several physical Bibles in our house.
 On my smartphone and tablet, I have YouVersion and a few other Bible apps.
-I have a couple Bible programs on my computer and am able to easily access several web sites which have the Bible available (biblegateway.com, bible.com, etc.).
+I have a couple of Bible programs on my computer and can easily access several websites which have the Bible available (biblegateway.com, bible.com, etc.).
 We live in a day when the Bible is readily available.

 Why Should We Memorize Scripture?

 With the Bible being so accessible, why should we be concerned with memorizing Scripture?
 It is not memorization for the sake of memorization.
 It is not like committing useless hockey states to memory.
-We want to memorize Scripture which is going to help us in our faith.
+We want to memorize Scripture because it will help our faith.
 Consider a few things which are helped with memorizing God’s word:

-- It will help build our faith.
+- It helps to build our faith.
 “Faith comes by hearing and hearing by the word of God” (Romans 10:17).

-- It will shape our world view.
+- It shapes our world view.
 “And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God” (Romans 12:2).

-- It will arm us to overcome temptation.
+- It arms us to overcome temptation.
 “Your word I have hidden in my heart, that I might not sin against You!”
 (Psalm 119:11).

-- It will enable us to detect error.
+- It enables us to detect error.
 “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ” (Colossians 2:8).

-- It will enable us to meditate on Scripture.
+- It allows us to meditate on Scripture.
 “My eyes are awake through the night watches, that I may meditate on Your word” (Psalm 119:148).

 It’s Not Just Memorization – It’s About Abiding…

-There’s more to memorizing Scripture than just committing a bunch of verses to memory.
-In fact, the apostle John focused a lot on the relationship between knowing God’s word and our relationship with the Lord.
+Memorizing Scripture is more than committing verses to memory.
+In fact, John focused on the connection between God’s word and our relationship with God.
 Notice:

 - John 8:31-32, “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”
-How can we abide in the word if we do not know the word?
-Abide means to live in, to reside in.
-We need to be intimately acquainted with God’s will.
-And the great benefit it will give is freedom!
-Freedom from sin and death.
+To abide in His Word we must know it.
+Abide means to live in or reside.
+We should be intimately acquainted with God’s will because it will benefit us greatly.

 - John 15:7, “If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.”
 Answered prayer!
-If His words abide in us we’ll be praying for things we ought to pray for.
-NOTE – this is not a health & wealth gospel verse (there are no such verses); this is know God’s will, pray for God’s will, and it will come to pass.
+If His words abide in us then we’ll pray for things we ought to.
+This is not a “health & wealth gospel” verse – there’s no such thing.
+We must know God’s will and pray for it to happen.

 - 1 John 2:14, “I have written to you, fathers, because you have known Him who is from the beginning.
 I have written to you, young men, because you are strong, and the word of God abides in you, and you have overcome the wicked one.”
-God’s word is able to give us strength to overcome the enemy.
-But, if the word of God does not abide in us, how can we be strong and overcome?
+God’s word will give us strength to overcome the enemy, but if His word does not abide in us, how can we be strong and overcome?

 - 1 John 2:24, “Therefore let that abide in you which you heard from the beginning.
 If what you heard from the beginning abides in you, you also will abide in the Son and in the Father.”
 If God’s word abides in us, then we abide in Him!